FaSQUAL: The BSIA-led Vetting Passport for the UK Security Industry Powered by Neotas Read More →

 You have the right to:

-Request the transfer of your personal data to you or to a third party.
-We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
-Note that this
+1. Request the transfer of your personal data to you or to a third party in a structured, commonly used, machine-readable This applies where processing is based on consent or contract and carried out by automated means.

 Change of purpose